 Articles & Tools

 If you are having problems with certain features on the Lync Web App and need to enable logging you can use the following simple procedure to enable verbose logging in the Lync Web App.
 To enable logging you can follow this simple procedure as outlined here.
 But if you are really having a problem, the default logging level may not be enough.
 So how to we enable verbose logging in the Lync Web App?

 Append ?sl=1 to the end of the meeting invite to join any meeting using the LWA instead of the Lync client.

 Append ?log=full to the end of the meeting invite.

-How to force the LWA and verbose logging.
+Force the LWA client and verbose logging

 That’s easy, just use the & to join the two strings together.

 Where are the logs?